 If your child begins to show either of these symptoms whilst in school you will be contacted and asked to collect your child for the protection of the whole school community.
 Advice on self-isolating at home can be found here:

-The Department for Education helpline has been launched to answer questions about COVID-19 related to education.
-Staff, parents and young people can contact the helpline as follows:
+The DfE helpline has been launched to answer questions about COVID-19 related to education.
+Staff, Parents/Carers and young people can contact the helpline as follows:

 - Phone: 0800 046 8687

 Opening hours: 8am to 6pm (Monday to Friday)